-Occupational mobility is exogenous to the model.
-I compute two gender-specific transition matrices from yearly CPS-ASEC data from 2008 to 2017 applying the same sample selection restriction as in the main sample.
+Occupational mobility occurs exogenously according to two gender-specific transition matrices.
+These matrices are computed from yearly CPS-ASEC data from 2008 to 2017 applying the same sample restrictions as in the main sample.
 The initial occupation of each worker is drawn from the stationary distribution of the Markov chain for their gender.
 As shown in Figure 16 in Online Appendix C, this distribution is very close to the distribution of occupations obtained from the ACS sample.